QueenieCplusplus/ChatRoom_Nodejs_App/README.md

   The JavaScript object used to create a WebRTC connection.
 The WebRTC adapter JavaScript source provides a standard interface so that you don't have to create custom code for each browser-specific implementation.

-* Interactive Connectivity Establishment (ICE), 互動活動串接的建立
+* Interactive Connectivity Establishment Candidate (ICE), 互動活動串接的建立者或稱候選人

   Method used by WebRTC to discover the optimal way to create a peer-to-peer connection.
 Peers exchange ICE candidates that are negotiated and prioritized until a common connection method is agreed upon.